Sicily: Railways

 The first railway in Sicily was opened in 1863 (Palermo-Bagheria) and today all of the Sicilian provinces are served by a network of railway services, linking to most major cities and towns; this service is operated by Trenitalia.
 Of the 1378 km of railway tracks in use, over 60% has been electrified whilst the remaining 583 km are serviced by diesel engines.
 88% of the lines (1.209 km) are single-track and only 169 km are double-track serving the two main routes, Messina-Palermo (Tyrrhenian) and Messina-Catania-Syracuse (Ionian), which are the main lines of this region.
 Of the narrow-gauge railways the Ferrovia Circumetnea is the only one that still operates, going round Mount Etna.
 From the major cities of Sicily, there are services to Naples, Rome and Milan; this is achieved by the trains being loaded onto ferries which cross the Strait.

 In Catania there is an underground railway service (metropolitana di Catania); in Palermo the national railway operator Trenitalia operates a commuter rail (Palermo metropolitan railway service), the Sicilian Capital is also served by 4 AMAT (Comunal Public Transport Operator) tramlines; Messina is served by a tramline.

 Airports

-Mainland Sicily has several airports that serve numerous Italian and European destinations and some extra-European.
+Sicily has several airports that serve numerous Italian and European destinations and some extra-European.